jeertmans/spanned-toml/README.md

 have a validation layer, on top of the default TOML, and that you want to exactly pinpoint where an error originated.

-Otherwise, if you juste care about parsing TOML file or speed, then directly use Tomli (or other faster alternatives).
+Otherwise, if you just care about parsing TOML file or speed, then directly use Tomli (or other faster alternatives).

 ## Versions<a name="versions"></a>